Gangwon Province, South Korea: Goseong Unification Observatory Building

-When the area was part of North Korea from 1945 to 1953, the building is now the closest most South Koreans can get to North Korea.
+While the area was part of North Korea from 1945 to 1953, the building is now the closest most South Koreans can get to North Korea.
 There are binoculars installed on the viewing deck, and inside the observatory is a large map labelled with mountain names and the locations of military installations.
 Kiosks here sell liquor, cash, postage stamps and other souvenirs from North Korea.
 On a clear day, you can get a good view of Kumgang-san, about 20 km to the west.
 Despite the solemnity of the place, the parking lot is cluttered with souvenir shops and restaurants.
 On the other side of the lot is the Korean War Exhibition Hall.

 Others

 Gangwon Province has many tourist attractions, as well as natural monuments, including Namiseom, Tong-il Observatory (similar the Dora Observatory), Soyang Dam and Jeongdongjin.
 A memorial centre of the novelist Lee Hyo-seok is in Pyeongchang County.
 Along the coast of the Sea of Japan, many seaside resorts are located, including Gyongpo Seaside Resort.

 The only domestic casino in Gangwon is Kangwon Land, located in Jeongseon County.

 The province also houses the largest ski resort in South Korea, Yongpyong Resort.